ClaudioLutz/CreditROBOT/Description English/05_Ueber_uns.md

-What are Creditreform's main goals?
-Where does Creditreform get its data from?
-How many members does Creditreform have in Europe?

 # About Us

-## Creditreform’s Goals and Values
+## Goals and Values of Creditreform

 - Creditreform provides security through up-to-date and high-quality data.
-- The goal is to make customer relationships safer and to increase customers’ liquidity.
+- The goal is to make customer relationships more secure and to increase customers’ liquidity.

 ## Data Sources and Expertise in Detail

-- International network with a comprehensive data base.
+- International network with a comprehensive database.
-- Data comes from commercial registers, debt collection records, residents’ offices, and payment experiences.
+- Data comes from commercial register data, debt collection information, residents’ registration offices, and payment experiences.
 - Creditreform refines this data and condenses it into high-quality analyses.

 ## Actively Minimizing Economic Risks